-Is a belief in any of the following myths stopping your back pain from getting better?
+This is one of a number of common myths that prevent people getting rid of their low back pain.
+Is a belief in any of these myths stopping your back from getting better?

 Myth #1: If physical therapy didn’t cure my chronic pain then surgery is my only option

 People who have seemingly tried everything to cure their back pain including physical therapy, Pilates, chiropractic treatments, etc. are frequently told that surgery is their only remaining option.

 However, Dr. Stuart McGill, widely considered one of the world’s leading low back pain experts, states in his book, The Back Mechanic: 'Ninety-five per cent of the challenging patients I see do NOT need surgery, even though many were told that was their only cure.’

 McGill warns that most surgeons believe that pain can be ‘cut out' with a scalpel.
 However, in reality, it’s rare that the tissue being targeted for removal is the only cause of the pain.
 Also, during surgery, healthy tissues, including nerves, are often severed and destroyed when cutting through to reach the spine.

 While surgery does work for some people, studies show that a few years after surgery, patients are no better off than others who opted for non-surgical treatment.
 This is mainly because the flawed movement mechanics that led to the original injury are never addressed.
 Often, the operated site is stabilised, but the level above or the level below now suffers the same injury.